-We asked Football Outsiders a few questions on the Robert Weintraub, who wrote the chapter on the Browns in this year's Almanac.
+We asked Football Outsiders a few questions on the Cleveland Browns, including some tidbits about how the Browns in the secondary, what defensive coordinator Rob Ryan brought to the team last season, and what the best unit at inside linebacker would be.
+Our interview was conducted with Robert Weintraub, who wrote the chapter on the Browns in this year's Almanac.

 Chris: "Opposing teams were able to pass the ball effectively last season.
-Withleaving the starting lineup and taking his place, how will that change this season?"
+With Brandon McDonald leaving the starting lineup and Sheldon Brown taking his place, how will that change this season?"

 Rob: "Statistically, Brown is an upgrade over McDonald, who wasn't all that terrible, surprisingly.
 We charted Brown as being even better than Wright, with slightly more Stops and Defeats (see the Almanac for precise definitions on the stats), and a better Success Rate.
 A CB quartet of Wright, Brown, McDonald and Haden makes the secondary a strength of the team overnight.
 Pass rush is still a crucial part of a team's ability to defend the pass, but strictly from a coverage standpoint, the Browns are in good shape."